 - Anything related to sports and fitness (be it an exercise demonstration or highlights from games).

+These (especially the first 3) are tightly tied to user "intent."
 Therefore if you want to maximize your chances of your video appearing on one of Google’s reserved SERPs you should make an effort to include keywords related to the above categories when optimizing your video.

 Step 2: The Title

 Having identified which video keywords are “winnable” the next element you should pay attention to is your video’s title.
 Try to include the full keyword but avoid “stuffing.”
 Ideally your title should be no longer than 70 characters.
 Remember, as with the title of your blog post, focus on placing your keyword at the beginning potentially increasing the video’s SEO.

 Step 3: The Description